Shorts made easy

 Second, think through the style you wish to portray.
 The larger the lower pockets (if you choose them), the younger and more casual you appear.
 Further, steer clear of cut off, jean, or pleated versions.
 Save your soccer shorts for the field and basketball shorts for the court.
 As always, think classic.
 Starting out, you can’t go wrong with a solid color flat front pair.
 Also, give plaid a try with a solid color shirt (for more on matching, read my article Assembling outfits made easy).
 Many brands such as Calvin Klein, Kenneth Cole, and Ralph Lauren offer fine choices.

 Third, be mindful of your shoes.
 With your legs exposed, your feet will stand out.
 Options include sneakers, loafers, boat shoes, or sandals.
-Stay as far away from white tube socks as possible (see above photo if you need convincing).
+Stay as far away from white tube socks as possible (see above photo on the left if you need convincing).
 However, I do recommend finding a way to wear socks.
 Employ those that remain below the ankle.
 While acceptable in many ways, going without socks can sweat up your feet.
 That said, penny loafers minus the socks provide a classic look when paired with the right shorts and shirt.

 Lastly, I leave you with a suggested outfit.
 Combine a dark blue plaid flat front pair of shorts with a solid white (or red or light blue) polo shirt and red converse sneakers.

 As seen in the above display, transforming your presentation from falling “short” to stylish is easier than you may know.
+Don’t do what you see on the left.
+Do what you see on the right.

 Happy stylish summer in the sun!